-A core Quora principle ("Be Nice, Be Respectful") requires that people treat other people on the site with civility, respect, and consideration.
-Assume that others on the site are also trying to make it a great resource.
-Respect opposing or differing opinions, beliefs, and conclusions.
+A core Quora principle, "Be Nice, Be Respectful" (or “BNBR”), requires that people treat other people on the site with civility, respect, and consideration.
+Respect opposing or differing opinions, beliefs and conclusions.
 Try to listen to and understand others you may disagree with.
 Encourage others on the site to also be welcoming and respectful.

 In multi-comment threads where there is significant disagreement among people, a person should stop commenting on the thread before creating the reasonable impression that they are harassing, attacking, and/or bullying another person.

 Quora is a place for diverse people with diverse views and experiences.
 There will be times when content may express a negative point of view, or one that does not agree with your own.

 Quora won't take down content solely for expressing a negative or unfavorable viewpoint if the content appears to be helpful in fostering debate or serving the public interest.
 Quora's BNBR policy is not intended to prevent criticism on matters of public interest, public figures, or organizations.

 When expressing a negative viewpoint, people should ensure their criticism is relevant to the point at hand, and does not contain unfounded or absurd accusations.
 When answering a question, do your best to see the world from the perspective of the person who posted the question.
 It is usually not helpful to criticize or challenge the fundamental beliefs of other posters on Quora in a response to other content, and doing so may be considered a BNBR violation.
 For example, in responding to the question "Is it OK to only go to church on Easter?", the following answer would be considered disrespectful and is not allowed: "There is no God and religious rituals are a waste of time."

 What to do if you see content that violates this policy